TVart/microservice-laravel-rabbitMQ-docker/admin/README.md

 Launch docker-compose up twice in each directory
 For non explained reason mysql service fail to run at the first run

+## Run artisan commands from the container

+Attach shell to run commands from admin container `docker-compose exec admin sh`

 ## Run migration

 run shell into admin container and run `php artisan migrate`